OVNI-modding/kcd_flowgraph_hook/README.md

 Why this mod ?
 ==============
 CryEngine activates only one flownode when the game starts: Sys_StateControl.xml.
-So any mod that'd like to launch a flowgraph we game starts would have to override it.
+So any mod that'd like to launch a flowgraph when game starts would have to override it.
 Problem: only one mod can do so. kcd_flowgraph_hook allows up to 999 mods to launch a flowgraph when game starts.

 How it works